-Honorata Mazepus is a post-doctoral researcher at the Institute of Public Administration working on the EU-STRAT project funded by the European Union’s Horizon 2020 research and innovation programme.
+Honorata Mazepus is an assistant professor at the Institute of Security and Global Affairs.
+She teaches and supervises students in the MIRD and CSM programmes.
+She is also working as a post-doctoral researcher on the EU-STRAT project focusing on socio-political processes in the Eastern Partnership countries.
+This project is funded by the European Union’s Horizon 2020 research and innovation programme.

-Dr. Mazepus obtained an MA degree in International Relations (Eastern/Russian Studies) from Adam Mickiewicz University of Poznan (Poland) in 2009, an MSc degree in Social Science Research Methods (Politics) from the University of Bristol (UK) in 2011, and a PhD in Humanities from Leiden University in 2016.
+Dr. Mazepus holds an MA degree in International Relations (Eastern/Russian Studies) from Adam Mickiewicz University of Poznan (Poland, 2009), an MSc degree in Social Science Research Methods (Politics) from the University of Bristol (UK, 2011) and a PhD from Leiden University (Netherlands, 2016).